 Best Farmhouse: Kohler Whitehaven Farmhouse Kitchen Sink

-Farmhouse is one of the most popular design styles right now, and no farmhouse kitchen is complete without an apron-front sink.
-The Kohler Whitehaven is one of the most popular farmhouse kitchen sinks you can buy today—in fact, The Spruce’s General Manager & VP, Mélanie Berliet, even has one!
+No farmhouse kitchen is complete without an apron-front sink.
+The Kohler Whitehaven is one of the most popular farmhouse kitchen sinks you can buy; in fact, The Spruce’s General Manager and Senior VP, Mélanie Berliet, even has one!

 What makes this sink so great?
 It’s made from enameled cast iron for extreme durability, and its self-trimming apron design overlaps the front of the cabinet for easy installation.
-The sink is 30 x 21.5 x 9 inches, and it needs to be undermounted on your counter.
+The sink is about 36 x 21.5 x 9.5 inches, and it needs to be undermounted on your counter.
 The Whitehaven sink comes in several finishes—white is the most popular choice for farmhouse design—and it features a sloped basin and offset drain to increase your workspace.

 Best Double Sink: Ruvati RVM4301 Double Bowl Kitchen Sink

 Want to make the most of your sink space?
-Consider a double bowl sink, which makes it easier to separate and wash dishes.
-The Ruvati Double Bowl Sink is made of premium stainless steel with a brushed finish that hides scratches and measures 29 x 18.5 x 8 inches.
-While you can find double sinks with two different-sized bowls, this one has a 50/50 construction, meaning the two sides are equal.
+Consider a double bowl sink, which makes it easy to separate and wash dishes.
+The Ruvati Double Bowl Sink is made of premium stainless steel with a brushed finish that hides scratches.
+It measures 29 x 18.5 x 8 inches.
+While you can find double sinks with two different-size bowls, this one has a 50/50 construction, meaning the two sides are equal.

-The soundGUARD undercoating and thick rubber padding minimize noise and reduce condensation, while the curved sides make maintenance and cleaning easy.
-This sink also comes with two rinse grids and two basket strainers, making this one of the best deals you can find when it comes to kitchen sinks.
+The SoundGuard undercoating and thick rubber padding minimize noise and reduce condensation, while the curved sides make maintenance and cleaning easy.
+This sink also comes with two rinse grids and two basket strainers, making it one of the best deals you can find when it comes to kitchen sinks.

 Best Stainless Steel: Ruvati Drop-In Stainless Steel 33 in.
 Workstation Ledge Topmount Kitchen Sink